5SMNOONMS5/XcodeSyncTools/README.markdown

 Swift Code Snippet Share
 ===============================

-**Swift-Code-Snippet** is a place can share your personal code snippet with one another , for  quickly copy-paste into their **swift** file
+**Swift-Code-Snippet** is a place everybody can share their own personal code snippet with one another

-Using playground is because swift update very often , let playgornd check of the code with the swift lastest version
+Using playground is because swift update very often , let playground check of the code with the swift lastest version

 Screen Shots :
 ------------